 In evaluating and determining the independence of the directors, the Board considered that the Company may have certain relationships with its directors.
 Specifically, the Board considered that Mr. Smith is the uncle of Mr. Eric Lipar, our Chief Executive Officer and Chairman of the Board.
-In addition, the Board considered that the brother of Mr. Smith is employed by the Company in a construction management position, but is not an executive officer of the Company.
+In addition, the Board considered that the brother of Mr. Smith is employed by the Company in a construction management position but is not an executive officer of the Company.
 The Board determined that these relationships do not impair Mr. Smith's independence.
+The Board also considered the Company's two land purchase contracts to purchase finished lots in Pasco County and Manatee County, Florida from affiliates of Mr. Vahradian, and the takedowns under such contracts as described under "Related Party Transactions - Land Purchases from Affiliates," and determined that this relationship does not impair Mr. Vahradian's independence.